 The typical LSAT student will attempt thousands of questions throughout the life cycle of their prep.
 But how can you make sure that you're getting the most out of all the hard work you're putting in?
 The answer is simple: analytics.

-Sure, most students review their mistakes and comb through our explanations, looking for takeaways and lessons learned, but each and every single question is a valuable data point, even long after it’s been reviewed.
-Your performance gives you information about our strengths and weaknesses, and over time patterns begin to emerge from that information.
+Sure, most students review their mistakes and comb through our explanations, looking for takeaways and lessons learned, but each and every question is a valuable data point, even long after it’s been reviewed.
+Your performance gives you information about your strengths and weaknesses, and over time patterns begin to emerge from that information.
 Maybe our accuracy on a certain question type has been lagging behind the rest.
 Maybe we’re taking too long on questions we’re getting wrong anyway.
 Maybe we should stick to the conviction of our original answers because it turns out we usually had it right and switch over to the wrong answer choice more often than not when we second guess ourselves.
-Analytics give us a granular, in depth look into our performance.
+Analytics give us a granular, in-depth look into our performance.

 Your Progress Over Time